 Reader expectation is the second effect.
 Regular readers of your work develop an expectation of when and how often to expect new material.
 This expectation is more valuable than it sounds.
 A reader who has come to expect something from you on a regular basis will notice its absence.
 They have created a small slot in their attention for your work.
 Consistency fills that slot and keeps it active.
 Inconsistency — publishing in bursts followed by long gaps — does not build the same kind of habitual readership because there is no pattern to anchor the habit.

 The reader expectation effect matters for advisory work specifically.
 Clients and potential clients who follow your work develop an ongoing model of how you think.
 They update that model with each new piece.
 If your publication is consistent, their model stays current.
 If it is inconsistent, their model grows stale.
-A consistent writer stays present in the thinking of people who matter to their work.
-An inconsistent writer is absent for extended periods even among readers who would benefit from staying engaged.
+The cost of that absence is not that readers forget you exist.
+It is that, when a relevant problem lands on their desk, your name is not the one that surfaces — because the writer who published last week is the one currently occupying the slot.

 Author feedback loop is the third effect and the one most directly relevant to quality over time.
 Each piece you publish generates some signal about what resonated and what did not — through responses, through the quality of conversations it prompts, through what you notice when you reread it later.
 Consistent publication generates that signal more frequently.
 More frequent signal means faster iteration on what your readers actually find useful and what your thinking actually benefits from.